• Proposed

 Population and Trends

-Although both associated genera of ants are distributed globally, Hypocreodendron sanguineum occurs, based on current knowledge, only in America.
-Since its first description 125 years ago, the fungus has been registered in 13 sites and particularly in Bahía Blanca where it was originally described, after many years of mycological studies it has only been seen occasionally three times.
-In Mexico where it was mostly documented it is also considered a rare species because of its low frequency of appearance (Medel et al. 2008).
-The habitat of this fungus could be under high levels of disturbance because of the destruction of the ant nests primarily by pesticides and secondarily by edification, human transit and firewalls.
-Based on the paucity of data on its habitat and ecology, it is not possible to better understand the number of possible sites that the species may occupy, nor its population size.
+Although both associated genera of ants are distributed globally, Hypocreodendron sanguineum, based on current knowledge, occurs only in the Americas.
+Since its first description 125 years ago, the fungus has been registered in 13 sites.
+Notably, in Bahía Blanca, where it was originally described, after many years of mycological studies it has only been seen three times.
+In Mexico, it is also considered a rare species because of its low frequency of appearance (Medel et al. 2008).
+The habitat of this fungus could be under high levels of disturbance because of the destruction of the ant nests, primarily by pesticides and secondarily through the construction of roads and firewalls.
+Based on the paucity of data on its habitat and ecology, it is not possible to better understand the number of possible sites that the species may occupy, nor its overall population size.

 Habitat and Ecology

-Hypocreodendron sanguineum is saprobic on waste material of ant nests presumably of some species of the genera Atta and Acromyrmex.
-The fungus was found mostly related to waste piles outside the nests of ant species that live in areas with temperate to subtropical climates that go
+Hypocreodendron sanguineum is saprobic on waste material of ant nests, presumably of some species of the genera Atta and Acromyrmex.
+The fungus has been found mostly associated with waste piles outside of the nests of ants that live in areas with temperate to subtropical climates, which go through a drier stage at least once during the year, and most of them in or near urban areas.
+It is expected to occur along its hosts' distribution but only in areas that present a relatively dry period, and other, as yet unclear, environmental characteristics.

 Threats